AtaGenix Laboratories

 Technical Challenges

-• Strict endotoxin-free requirements had to be met for in vivo safety.
+In Vivo Safety: Strict endotoxin-free requirements had to be met for in vivo diabetic mouse models.

-• High-yield, high-purity expression systems needed to be optimized for consistent supply.
+Consistent Supply: High-yield, high-purity expression systems needed to be optimized for reproducible production.

-• Smart Design and Expression: A HEK293 mammalian cell expression system was chosen to ensure proper folding and post-translational modifications.
+Smart Design & Expression: A HEK293 mammalian cell expression system was chosen to ensure proper folding and post-translational modifications.
 Codon optimization and a His-tag strategy enhanced both yield and purification efficiency.

 Research Outcomes and Impact